Major: Political Science

 Political science majors pursue a variety of careers, including ones in law, politics, journalism, civil service, the non-profit sector and social work.
 Many go on to law school or graduate study in political science and our students have attended such prestigious institutions as Emory, Vanderbilt, the University of Georgia, Georgia Tech, and the London School of Economics.

 Our graduates include the vice president for legal affairs at the University of Georgia; an assistant treasurer for the Educational Finance Division of Chase Manhattan Bank; the Press Secretary to U.S. Senator Mark Pryor of Arkansas; a vice-president of a non-profit fundraising agency; a state judge; and an attorney at the Georgia Public Defenders Office.

-Barbara Donovan Professor of Political Science; Dupont Guerry Chair of History and Economics, and History.
+Barbara Donovan Professor of Political Science.
 B.A.
 (International Relations) Tufts University 1985; M.A.
 (Area Studies) University of London 1987; Ph.D (Political Science) Georgetown University 1997.
 Tate 131. email@example.com

 Thomas C. Ellington Associate Professor of Political Science.
 B.A.
 (Political Science, Journalism) University of Alabama 1994; M.A.
 (Political Science) University of Alabama 1996; M.A.
 (Government and Politics) University of Maryland 1998; Ph.D.
 (Government and Politics) University of Maryland 2004.
 Tate 134. firstname.lastname@example.org